Singh-Lab/InteracDome/README.md

 python evaluate_uniqueness.py
 ```

-* Finally, we use the per-domain sequence uniqueness evaluations generated in the previous step to assign per-domain-position binding propensities, for each ligand type:
+* Finally, we use the per-domain sequence uniqueness evaluations generated in the previous step to assign per-domain-position binding frequencies, for each ligand type:

 ```bash
 python generate_domain_scores.py
 ```

-### 6: Cross-validating the precision of binding propensities
+### 6: Cross-validating the precision of binding frequencies

-Next, we compute the 10-fold cross-validated precision at different binding propensity thresholds for each domain-ligand pair.
+Next, we compute the 10-fold cross-validated precision at different binding frequency thresholds for each domain-ligand pair.

-* To get the cross-validated precision achieved at each binding propensity, run:
+* To get the cross-validated precision achieved at each binding frequency, run:

 ```bash
 python cross_validate_scores.py --start X --end X
 ```

 *NOTE: This step may take a long time.* You have the option of specifying a subset of domains to run on.
-The minimum allowed start index is 0, and the maximum end value is the total number of domains for which there are binding propensities.
+The minimum allowed start index is 0, and the maximum end value is the total number of domains for which there are binding frequencies.

 * To find the total number of domains to iterate over, run: